powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The power flow is a numerical analysis of the flow of electric power in an interconnected system, where that system is considered to be in normal steady-state operation.
 Power-flow or load-flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems.
 The principal information obtained from the power-flow study is the magnitude and phase angle of the voltage at each bus, and the real and reactive power flowing in each line.
-In this page we'll go into some details about what are the inputs and outputs of a load flow simulatio, what is expected from a power flow result, how the validation feature of PowSyBl works, what power flow implementations are compatible with PowSyBl, and how to configure PowSyBl for the different implementations.
+In this page we'll go into some details about what are the inputs and outputs of a load flow simulation, what is expected from a power flow result, how the validation feature of PowSyBl works, what power flow implementations are compatible with PowSyBl, and how to configure PowSyBl for the different implementations.

 ## Inputs